-Things to do in Rotorua when it’s raining
+Things to Do in Rotorua When it’s Raining

-New Zealand’s geothermalhot spot has lots to offer even when the weather is morbid!
-Aside from the obvious cinema, bowling and afternoon inthe pub, the city of Rotorua can still offeran awesome time even when the weather is not compliant.
-Although it might be tempting tostay in the hostel, moving from the lobby to the room following the WiFi connection, you canseriously do better in Rotorua!
+New Zealand’s geothermal hot spot has lots to offer even when the weather is morbid!
+Aside from the obvious cinema, bowling and afternoon in the pub, the city of Rotorua can still offer an awesome time even when the weather is not compliant.
+Although it might be tempting to stay in the hostel, moving from the lobby to the room following the WiFi connection, you can seriously do better in Rotorua!
 With that in mind, here’s a list of things to do in Rotorua on a rainy day!

-1. Go to the spa
+1. Go to the Spa

 Save money and get yourself in one of the 5 free natural hot pools in Rotorua.

-Ogo offers two options for rolling down a hill inside a giant inflatable ball: dry or wet.
+Zorb offers two options for rolling down a hill inside a giant inflatable ball: dry or wet.
 On a rainy day, you might as well choose the wet option and jump in the free spa pool before and after your run.

-4. Be inspired by a Maori show
+3. Be Inspired by a Maori Show

 A few Maori villages offer “covered” Maori shows, but your best dry options Te Puia or the Pohutu Cultural Theatre.
 If they have a show on the day you visit, you will be treated to a buffet of cultural delicacies, as well as a full show by local iwi (tribe).
 See your options in 13 Places to Experience Maori Culture in New Zealand.

 Ok, this might be the grasping-at-straws option, but go to the library!
 Loads of good books, including a great selection on the local Maori tribes, can be read on-the-spot free of charge.
 The library also has computers and free WiFi, so you can keep in touch with home while waiting for the rain to calm down.
 Note: the library is closed on Sundays.

 Since you will already bewet from the rain, you may as well be drenched!
 Rotorua is home to one of the most epic white rafting in the world the highest commercially rafted waterfall in the world, in fact!
 Doing the trip in bad weather makes it more dramatic.
 Nonetheless, no matter the weather, the equipment provided will keep you warm!
 See your white water rafting options in Rotorua here.

-7. Get a tattoo
+7. Get a Tattoo

 Getting a tattoo in New Zealand, especially a Maori-inspired one, is a pretty popular way for backpackers to remember their travels.
-Rotorua isbathing in Maori culture, so some of the best tattoo artists inthe country are here ready to ink you with either contemporary or traditional methods.
+Rotorua is bathing in Maori culture, so some of the best tattoo artists in the country are here ready to ink you with either contemporary or traditional methods.

-8. Watch New Zealand’s Biggest Gap Year!
+9. Watch New Zealand’s Biggest Gap Year!